seancorfield/next-jdbc/doc/migration-from-clojure-java-jdbc.md

 * `update!` -- similar to `clojure.java.jdbc/update!` but will also accept a hash map of column name/value pairs instead of a partial where clause (vector),
 * `delete!` -- similar to `clojure.java.jdbc/delete!` but will also accept a hash map of column name/value pairs instead of a partial where clause (vector).

+### `:identifiers` and `:qualifier`

+If you are using `:identifiers`, you will need to change to the appropriate `:builder-fn` option with one of `next.jdbc.result-set`'s `as-*` functions.

+`clojure.java.jdbc`'s default is the equivalent of `as-unqualified-lower-maps`.
+If you specified `:identifiers identity`, you can use `as-unqualified-maps`.
+If you provided your own string transformation function, you probably want `as-unqualified-modified-maps` and also pass your transformation function as the `:label-fn` option.

+If you used `:qualifier`, you may be able to get the same effect with `as-maps`, `as-lower-maps`, or `as-modified-maps`.
+Otherwise, you may need to specify `:qualifier-fn` as `(constantly "my-qualifier")` with one of the `modified` builder variants.

+### `:entities`

-If you are using `:identifiers` and/or `:entities`, you will need to change to appropriate `:builder-fn` and/or `:table-fn`/`:column-fn` options.
-For the latter, instead of the `quoted` function, there is the `next.jdbc.quoted` namespace which contains functions for the common quoting strategies.
+If you are using `:entities`, you will need to change to the appropriate `:table-fn`/`:column-fn` options.
+Table naming and column naming can be controlled separately in `next.jdbc`.
+Instead of the `quoted` function, there is the `next.jdbc.quoted` namespace which contains functions for the common quoting strategies.

+### `:result-set-fn` and `:row-fn`

 If you are using `:result-set-fn` and/or `:row-fn`, you will need to change to explicit calls (to the result set function, or to `map` the row function), or to use the `plan` approach with `reduce` or various transducing functions.

 Note: this means that result sets are never exposed lazily in `next.jdbc` -- in `clojure.java.jdbc` you had to be careful that your `:result-set-fn` was eager, but in `next.jdbc` you either reduce the result set eagerly (via `plan`) or you get a fully-realized result set data structure back (from `execute!` and `execute-one!`).
 As with `clojure.java.jdbc` however, you can still stream result sets from the database and process them via reduction (was `reducible-query`, now `plan`).
 Remember that you can terminate a reduction early by using the `reduced` function to wrap the final value you produce.

 ## Further Minor differences